neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

 For all of the above, a setting in the Cardinal input file will override any settings in the OpenMC XML files.

-#### Outputting the OpenMC Solution

-Certain aspects of the OpenMC solution can be output as auxiliary variables to the mesh:

-- `unrelaxed_tally`: unrelaxed tally; this will append `_raw` to the tally name and output to the mesh mirror
-- `unrelaxed_tally_std_dev`: unrelaxed tally standard deviation; this will append `_std_dev` to the tally and output to the mesh mirror

 #### Volume Calculations

 It can be helpful for debugging problem setup to compare actual OpenMC cell volumes against